tedkim97/tedkim97.github.io/_posts/2020-02-17-webscraping.md

 	print('done scraping')
 ```
 # Understanding HTML & URLs
-Now that we know the abstract steps to web scraping, the next step is to figure out *how* to scrape and *which* pages to scrape.
-Having some understanding of the web will make requesting and parsing (steps 1 and 4) easier.
+Now that we know the abstract steps to web scraping, the next step is to figure out implementation - the *how* to scrape and *which* pages to scrape.
+Having an "okay" understanding of the web will make requesting and parsing (steps 1 and 4) much easier.

 On a high level, HTML represents the content of the page while a URL indicates it's location.
-A website will have well structured pages (HTML) and well structured locations (pages).
+A website will have well-structured pages (HTML) and locations (pages).
 Using our understanding of HTML, we can exploit the structure of websites (HTML DOM) to make parsing our desired data simple and predictable (the how), and our understanding of URLs to know which pages to go to (the which).

 ### HTML?
 HTML (Hypertext Markup Language) is the standard markup language for information on the web.
 HTML (along with CSS, JS, and more) is responsible for building all the pretty websites on the web.
-Websites have an underlying source that instructs your browser to display content properly, Building the contents of this site (like items on a store page) to be dynamic involves creating well-structured HTML (i.e don't randomly create elements and tags to store product information).
+Websites have an underlying source that instructs your browser to display content properly.
+Building the contents of this site (like items on a store page) to be dynamic involves creating well-structured HTML (i.e don't randomly create elements and tags to store product information).
 Assuming the site maintains this structure, a crawler can exploit that to extract data on a larger scale.
 Not all websites are identical, and the more fluent we are with web dev the faster we can build the crawler.

 ![fig1](/figures/webscraping_fig3.jpg){: .center-image }
 <center> <font size="2"> <i>